 What do Bill Gates, Mark Zuckerberg, Michael Dell and René Obermann have in common?
-They are all well-known, successful and managing directors of world companies, board leaders, visionaries.
-But all have left the university prematurely and without qualification - and still have made a career.
-Does it really need a perfect, persistent CV to succeed?
+They are all known, successful and CEOs of global companies, CEOs, visionaries.
+But everyone left the university too early and without a degree - and still made a career.
+Does it really need a perfect, stringent Curriculum vitae, in order to succeed?

 Too many jumps and deviations in the CV are usually harmful

 Who would you hire?
 The applicant with an 1A CV?
 Graduated from a prestigious university, first job with a prestigious Company, after two years project manager, after three years of leadership.

 Or the applicant, who has changed the subject three times, in order to decide for an apprenticeship and then change his job every two years?

 Most HR managers and managers attach importance to a stringent CV.
 Why?

 A straightforward CV means determination; it shows that the applicant can pick up, penetrate, and bring to a successful conclusion.
 Above all, such a CV also suggests that the applicant is really interested in his subject.

 If there are fractions or minor deviations in your CV, expect critical inquiries in the interview.
 Here are some practical tips on how to react responsibly and to convince the staff chef: